UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_filezilla.md

 You will be asked for your password.
 Enter your UPPMAX password and two-factor authentication code together.
 Hence type `[your password][2FA code]`, e.g. `MyPassword123456`, where `MyPassword` is your UPPMAX password and `123456` is your 6 digit UPPMAX two-factor authentication code.

-Uncheck "Remember" password until FileZilla is closed.
+Uncheck "Remember password until FileZilla is closed".

 !!! tip "Remembering/storing a password is useless"